jenzushsu/dotnet-msdk-signature/README.md

             int role = 1;
     ```

-2. In termninal, run the following command to build the project:
+2. In terminal, run the following command to build the project:

     ```Console
     dotnet build